(115 ILCS 5/2)

 employees who provide less than 3 credit hours of instruction per

-performing duties that involve research or graduate assistants primarily
+performing duties that involve research, graduate assistants primarily

 students who are teaching assistants primarily performing duties that

-involve the delivery and support of instruction and all other graduate
+involve the delivery and support of instruction, or any other graduate

 (c) "Employee organization" or "labor organization" means an organization